Updated: May 31

 "There are years that ask questions and years that answer" - Zora Neale Thurston.

-The very act of writing things down is designed to make you pause, review, reflect, and analyze.
+The very act of writing things down allows you to pause, review, reflect and analyze.
 This also helps you to perform with purpose and not by default - which is where we often find ourselves.

 You can then review the month ended, and in so doing, check to see what incomplete tasks remain - which is quite normal.

-You can then review these tasks, remove those that aren't worth pursuing and migrate the others.
+Review these tasks, remove those that aren't worth pursuing and migrate the others.

 To do this use your index to turn "." into ">".
-This shows that you have moved it from the Task Page of your Monthly Log into one of your selected Collections.
+This shows that you moved it from the Task Page of your Monthly Log into one of your selected Collections.

-Once this is done, check your Future Log to see if any Tasks/Events have now become CURRENT.
-These can then be migrated into your Monthly Log.
+Then check your Future Log to see if any Tasks/Events are now CURRENT.

 According to Carroll, "At this point, BuJo shifts from a SYSTEM to a PRACTICE."

 Bullet Journal 101: Lists and Habit/Mood Tracking.

 BuJos have produced what is now referred to as a 'Productivity Subculture.'

 your reading log - YOU assign importance to what you LIST.

 Another is Mood Tracking, which allows you to chart your daily moods.
 This helps you identify any self-defeating thoughts and replace them with positive affirmations and visualizations.

-Again, there are numerous templates to assist you to do this; however, you can also use a good ruler and draw columns for each day/row for each habit you want to track.
+There are many templates to assist you to do this.
+You can also use a good ruler and draw columns for each day/row for each habit you want to track.